-The keypad application will automatically start and shutdown when the MILLPWR^{G2} software is started and shutdown.
+The keypad application will automatically start and shutdown when the MILLPWRG2 software is started and shutdown.
 If necessary, the keypad application can be manually shutdown by clicking the red "x" button in the top right corner of the keypad window.
 Likewise, if necessary, the keypad application can be manually started using the Launch button on the Keypad tab of the Control Panel window for R6 and newer, or the shortcut within the Start menu for versions prior to R6.
+For R9 and newer (or if the keypad application does not automatically launch on start up), the keypad application must be manually started.
+Press the Launch button on the Keypad tab of the Control Panel window.